Castles in Switzerland

 Aigle Castle

 Aigle had a small fortification in the 12th century, but it wasn’t until the second half of the 13th century that the castle was rebuilt with a fortified donjon and a curtain wall.
-However, in the Burgundian Wars, armed forces attacked Aigle and destroyed the castle.
+However, during the Burgundian Wars, armed forces attacked Aigle and destroyed the castle.
 In 1488, Bern had the castle rebuilt.
 Then in 1804, the castle was acquired by the city of Aigle.
-Nowadays, the castle houses the Vine and Wine Museum and is open for visitors.
+Nowadays, the castle houses the Vine and Wine Museum and is open to visitors.

 Other castles in Switzerland